EngineeringSoftware/teco/README.md

 ### Notes on GPU support and alternative CUDA installation methods

 TL;DR:
-- If you have an older GPU (e.g., GTX 1080 Ti) and encounter CUDA-related errors, try `./prepare-conda-env.sh 10.2`.
+- If you have an older GPU (e.g., GTX 1080 Ti) and encounter CUDA-related errors, try `./prepare-env.sh 10.2`.
-- If you want to use the system-wide installed CUDA (must be 10.2/11.3/11.6) together with cuDNN and NCCL, do `./prepare-conda-env.sh system`.
+- If you want to use the system-wide installed CUDA (must be 10.2/11.3/11.6) together with cuDNN and NCCL, do `./prepare-env.sh system`.

 TeCo uses PyTorch 1.12.1, which requires CUDA with version 10.2/11.3/11.6, together with cuDNN and NCCL libraries.
 Our installation script detects whether GPU is available by checking the output of `nvidia-smi`.
 If GPU is not available, this script will install PyTorch in CPU-only mode, which is usually not suitable for training and evaluating the ML models (unless you know what you're doing), but enables the data collection and processing part of the TeCo to run.
 If GPU is available, this script will install CUDA 11.6, cuDNN, and NCCL in the conda environment.
 The installed CUDA is only usable when the conda environment is activated.

-You can change the CUDA version installed by adding an option to the installation script: `./prepare-conda-env.sh cuda_version`, where cuda_version can be cpu, system, 10.2, 11.3, 11.6.
+You can change the CUDA version installed by adding an option to the installation script: `./prepare-env.sh cuda_version`, where cuda_version can be cpu, system, 10.2, 11.3, 11.6.
 Use "cpu" if you want to install PyTorch in CPU-only mode even if GPU is available.
 Use "system" if you have already performed a system-wide installation of CUDA (must be one of 10.2/11.3/11.6), together with cuDNN and NCCL, and would like to use it instead of installing another CUDA.
 The default option "11.6" is usually fine especially if you're using a recent GPU, but if you're using an older GPU (e.g., GTX 1080 Ti) and encounter CUDA-related errors, you may want to try "10.2" instead.

 ## Usage

 This section includes the entire workflow of TeCo's experiments, from data collection and processing to model training and evaluation.
-Unless otherwise specified, all commands should be run in the `python/` directory and with the teco conda environment activated.
+Unless otherwise specified, all commands should be run in the project directory and with the teco conda environment activated.

 If you're only interested in the model training/evaluation part, download the part of our test completion corpus for that (the processed corpus + the repositories in the evaluation set), then jump to [Model training and evaluation](#model-training-and-evaluation).